tektutor/openshift-tekton-feb-2022/Day1/README.md

 ##### Adding worker role to the master nodes

-*** Kindly do not attempt this in our lab environment.
+:x: Please don't attempt this in our training lab.
+This will affect the overall number of Pods that can be deployed in our OpenShift cluster.

 However, I'll give a hands-on demo from my local lab environment.

 Before adding the worker role to the master nodes